ATL64/MrC-dash-server/README.md

 Developed in 2020 with Alejandro de Miquel https://github.com/alejandrodemiquel

+It was deprecated and replaced by the javascript frontend in the other repository for MrC

 This app is built with Dash, a Python framework to build elegant interactive dashboards for the web.
 We also use a template to create a Docker image that uses Flask, Nginx, and uWSGI to serve the application.